-A group of cells forms a tissue, which in turn form organs and the organ system.
+A group of cells forms a tissue, which in turn forms organs and the organ system.

 Fact – 3

-Animal’s body generates millions of cells every day, as more than 100 to 150 millions of cells die for every second to a minute in the human body.
+An animal’s body generates millions of cells every day, as more than 100 to 150 million cells die for every second to a minute in the human body.

 Fact – 4

-Animal’s stem cells are totipotent, which has an ability to convert into any required type of a cell on the basis of the body requirements.
+An animal’s stem cells are totipotent and have the ability to convert into any required type of cell on the basis of the body’s requirements.

 Fact – 5

 All animal cells have the potential to repair themselves immediately and begin their functionality on their own.
 If unable to self-repair, they go for self-destruction.